This is a writing from Dr Mary Ruwart, Libertarian Presidential Primary Candidate.

 superstitious belief that passing a law "makes it so."
 He doesn't understand

-how private courts work, and so assumes-wrongly-that underage victims
+how private courts work, and so assumes-wrongly-

 couldn't easily press charges.
 In fact, the opposite is true.
 Prosecution by